fmazmz/fmazmz/README.md

 I'm talking about the guys no one knows about.
 The guys that are invisible.
 The top one percent of the top one percent.
-The guys that play God without permission.
+The guys that play G*d without permission.
 And now I think they're following me.